This is my mum’s signature dish, prepared with a generous amount of love and devotion - and it always turned out absolutely delicious!

 - Now add the chicken with all its marinade

-- Add warm water, just above the level of the rice.
+- Add boiling water, a little above the level of the rice

 - Give a good stir

-- Open after 10 mins and bring the bottom layer to the top and mix gently
+- Open after 10 mins, bring the bottom layer to the top and mix gently

 - Cook until the meat is tender and the rice is cooked properly